Britain's Got Talent was 2020's most complained about show.

 Almost 2,000 complaints followed the next weekend about Alesha Dixon's necklace.

 Alesha's golden necklace, which featured the letters B, L and M - seemingly in reference to the Black Lives Matter movement - prompted 1,901 complaints.

->

-> And the latest episode last Saturday night resulted in 277 complaints to the TV watchdog with the majority objecting to Amanda Holden's 'inappropriate' dress.
+There were also complaints to the TV watchdog objecting to Amanda Holden's 'inappropriate' dress.

->

-> Further complaints have been made about the perceived lack of social distancing while comedian Allan Finnegan's set generated just over 300 objections.
+Further complaints over the series were made about the perceived lack of social distancing while comedian Allan Finnegan's set generated just over 300 objections.